vlad151/frontend-challenge-angularjs/README.md

 ### Frontend requirements:
 - Input field for search query.
-- Results view that display images in a grid.
+- Results view that display results in a grid.
 - Results must be displayed using pagination / lazy loading.
 - Any other features that you think is a **MUST** for great search experience, e.g. "No results found" view, sorting and etc.

+### How to deliver the solution:
+- Clone this project, setup your own GitHub repository and commit your code there.
+- Make sure to include a README file with instructions on how to run the app.
+- If it's a private repository, please add me as a collaborator (username: `gorilazish`).

 > ### Notes
 > - Free tier of Unsplash API has a rate limit of 50 requests per hour.
 You might want to save some mock responses while developing/testing.